 In charge of numerous high-profile incidents in central London ranging from terrorist incidents to aircraft crashes.
 I spent 3 years at a fire service college teaching various fire related subjects and I have experience teaching and working as a team leader in confined spaces.
 I now share my knowledge with the candidates at Belay as a GWO Instructor.

-I had a long career in the British Army and trained as a combat medic.
-I left to start a security business, working at festivals and on the doors with some close protection roles.
+After serving in the British Army and trained as a combat medic, I left to start a security business, working at festivals and on the doors with some close protection roles.
 After several other avenues, I started working offshore on the Rampion wind farm.
-I gained 5 years experience as a technician and advanced first aid and rescue trainer.
+I gained 5 years experience as a Balance of plant technician, Advanced first aid and Rescue trainer.